 A hidden gem in eastern Maple Ridge, Whonnock Lake is a small natural muskeg lake.
 Water flows into the lake from the north and out via a human-maintained channel to the east.

 Whonnock Lake is home to a variety of wildlife.
 The lake’s bog-like environment attracts several species of birds, fish and frogs.
-The lake is stocked at various times of the year with trout, which makes it popular with fishing enthusiasts.
+The lake is popular with fishing enthusiasts as it is stocked with trout at various times of the year.
 Beaver also live in the area, so don’t be surprised if you see a dam in the distance.

 About Whonnock Lake